ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 ## Upper and Lower Ctrls
 ### Count/Positions
-The Lip Ctrls (Upper and Lower Lips Ctrls) are the only ones where you can decide many you want.
+The Lip Ctrls (Upper and Lower Lips Ctrls) are the only ones where you can decide how many you want.
 And you do that with the **fLeftLipParamPercs**:
 ![Alt text](../images/mouth_leftLipParams.jpg)
 It might look a little *"technical"* at first glance, so here's the explanation: